hexbatch/apple-core/core-docs/y-core-expansions/interfaces.md

 There are api operations to make wrappers.

 A wrapper does not affect what they wrap, and to the container they wrap, are invisible.
-However can find the wrappers of a container via api call.
+However, can find the wrappers of a container via api call.

 Wrappers can be chained together to allow alternate paths for read and writes, and can be done to create pipelines between containers in different sets.